 Many courses are highly competitive with candidates having similar grades, so conveying your enthusiasm about the course you've applied for and setting yourself out from the crowd is key.
+We've put together some top tips and advice on how to make the most of personal statement.

 It can be tempting to try and include everything you have ever done in your personal statement but it's key to keep your statement concise, natural and relevant to the course you are applying for.
 Don't include irrelevant facts and adopt the approach of always trying to explain how a point relates.
 If you find that it doesn't, leave it out.